philip696/sales_wheel/README.md

 supabase/migrations/003_storage_and_functions.sql
 ```

-The application creates a private bucket:
+Attendance photos are stored in the private:

 ```text
 attendance-photos
 ```

-Attendance photos are not stored in a public bucket.
+bucket.

-Users can upload their own attendance photos according to the configured storage policies.
+Attendance photos should not be exposed through a public bucket.

-The application resolves storage objects through the attendance service when access is required.
+The application uses the attendance service to resolve photo access when required.

 ---

 # Backend RPC Functions

-The main backend business functions are:
+The main backend functions are:

 ```text
 submit_attendance